Shariffintech/abena/README.md

 submit comments to strategies for public transparency

-deploy abena to a mono repo with railway
+deploy abena to a mono repo with railway.

 This app utilizes the power of Redux Toolkit to manage state instead of vanilla Redux.